 - Principal Investigator:

-- Integrate simple, standard ways for clinicians to document patient reasons or medical reasons for why quality measures are not met and assess the use of these exception codes, the impact of exception reporting on measured levels of quality, and the impact of using these codes on physician satisfaction and self-reported efficiency.
-(Achieved)
+- Create simple, standard ways for clinicians to document patient reasons or medical reasons for why quality measures are not met.

-- Provide clinicians with highly accurate information on patients’ quality deficits immediately prior to their visit as part of routine workflow, and assess whether this intervention increases provision of recommended therapies and tests and documentation of exclusion codes.
-(Achieved)
+- Provide clinicians with highly accurate information on patients’ quality deficits immediately prior to each patient’s visit as part of routine work flow.